The Year Earth Changed

-The Year Earth Changed is a 2021 nature documentary film about the COVID-19 pandemic and its impact on nature directed by Tom Beard.
+The Year Earth Changed is a 2021 British nature documentary film about the COVID-19 pandemic and its impact on nature directed by Tom Beard.
 It focuses on wildlife during public health lockdowns and travel restrictions from the onset of the pandemic in 2020.
 The film was produced by the BBC Natural History Unit as a collaboration between Mike Gunton and Alice Keens-Soper.
 The documentary was narrated by David Attenborough.

 Apple TV+ released the documentary on April 16, 2021.